nxp-imx/imx-sm/sm/doc/rn_cl.md

 SM-323: Improve ELE reset logging {#RN_DETAIL_SM_323}
 ----------

 Made ELE group resets preemptive.
 Centralized the handling of these resets.
 Modified the ELE debug dump function to timeout.
 This allows customer modification of the ELE handler to perform an ELE debug dump.
+Added a new SCMI status code (SCMI_ERR_TIMEOUT) that will be returned on hardware timeouts, including an ELE dump request.

+Note this requires changes to the board port to increase the ELE group resets to IRQ_PRIO_PREEMPT_CRITICAL.
+Customers should make the same change.

 SM-324: Support fuse.r reading multiple fuses {#RN_DETAIL_SM_324}
 ----------